 Spinal anesthesia is a blocking pain reliever often used in cesarean sections.
 The spinal anesthesia numbs the entire lower half of the body and can numb all the way to the neck in certain cases.
-There is no feeling in the lower half of the body which leaves mom unable to feel when she should push during vaginal labor.
+There is no feeling in the lower half of the body which leaves you unable to feel when you should push during vaginal labor.
 The spinal anesthesia is placed directly into the spinal cord and relieves all pain immediately.
 The spinal is a onetime pain reliever that is injected with no continuous relief.
 However, the pain relief will only last at full strength for about 1 hour before it starts to wear off.

 Epidural anesthesia is the most commonly used form of pregnancy and labor anesthesia.
 In an epidural, a small catheter is placed into the spinal cord.
 Pain relieving medications can be administered and regulated through that small catheter.
 An epidural takes a bit of time to begin working but offers the doctor and caregivers the option to increase the medication as needed or decrease the medication if you are having trouble pushing.

 Pain relief during labor is an important choice.
 You want to enjoy the laboring process yet keep baby healthy and safe.
 Anesthesia options should always be discussed with your doctor or midwife, as well as the anesthesiologist in the hospital.
 There are safe choices for pain relief during labor and you should take some time to weigh those options before giving birth to your baby.